Central Superior Services: Naming convention

-The Constitution of Pakistan does not set the legal name for the civil service and there is no service named as "Central Superior Services of Pakistan" (or CSS).
+The Constitution of Pakistan does not set the legal name for the civil service, and there is no service named "Central Superior Services of Pakistan" (or CSS).
 The constitution allowed the government-appointed officer and chairman of the Federal Public Service Commission of Pakistan to choose the name.
 The term "CSS" emerged during the first public examination of the civil service for the appointment on posts at officer entry-level in the occupational groups of All-Pakistan Unified Group (APUG).
 The Federal Public Service Commission holds the combined competitive exam annually under the title advertised as exam for "Central Superior Services"— the term of colonial days which survived reforms.
-Similarly, the use of the word "Central" instead of that "Federal"; as well as the term "Superior" is also the legacy of the past.
+Similarly, the use of the word "Central" instead of "Federal" as well as the term "Superior" is also the legacy of the past.
 These were relevant when there was central government under 1956 constitution and classes existed in the civil service.
 The 1973 constitution abolished all classes in the civil service as the concept of occupational groups was introduced.

 Act

 Following the foundations laid in the Constitution, the federal government promulgated The Civil Servants Act, 1973 and each province enacted its own Civil Servants Acts.
-The law allows civil service of the federation, and of provinces, to be regulated as per rules notified under these enactments.
-Consequently, both sets of governments have notified Civil Servants (Appointment, Transfer, and Promotion) Rules, 1974.
-The qualification and method (the way) of filling all posts are regulated by these rules.
-The posts at the initial officer level i.e. BS-17, are classified to be filled by way of promotion or transfer and by direct recruitment under share fixed for each category.
-The recommendation for appointment in BS-17, under direct recruitment share, is done by the Federal Public Service Commission, which is established under its own law as a requirement of the Constitution.
-The rest of the posts reserved for departmental officers under promotion quota and posts under appointment by transfer is confined for officers inducted through a lateral entry or for hardship cases coming from the surplus pool.
+The law allows the civil service of the federation and provinces to be regulated as per rules notified under these enactments.
+Consequently, both governments have notified Civil Servants (Appointment, Transfer, and Promotion) Rules, 1974.
+These rules regulate the qualification and method (the way) of filling all posts.
+The posts at the initial officer level, i.e. BS-17, are classified to be filled by way of promotion or transfer and by direct recruitment under share fixed for each category.
+The recommendation for appointment in BS-17, under direct recruitment share, is done by the Federal Public Service Commission, established under its law as a requirement of the Constitution.
+The rest of the posts reserved for departmental officers under promotion quota and posts under appointment by transfer are confined to officers inducted through a lateral entry or for hardship cases coming from the surplus pool.

-In practical terms, those appointed on posts in direct appointment quota in each occupational group through CSS Exam have a natural advantage.
-They join service at a young age as compared to departmental officers and therefore reach the highest slots.
-Since the number of direct officers at the entry-level are few but their quotas in posts in BS-18 to BS-22 are fixed on the higher side, therefore their promotions are fast-paced.
-These arrangements make the civil service attractive for talented individuals and instill a sense of superiority and pride.
+Practically, those appointed on posts in direct appointment quota in each occupational group through the CSS Exam have a natural advantage.
+They join service at a younger age than departmental officers and reach the highest slots.
+Since the number of direct officers at the entry-level is few, their quotas in posts in BS-18 to BS-22 are fixed on the higher side; therefore, their promotions are fast-paced.
+These arrangements make the civil service attractive for talented individuals and instil a sense of superiority and pride.

-Currently, CSS exams conducted by Federal Public Service Commission include the following Occupational Groups.
+Currently, CSS exams conducted by the Federal Public Service Commission include the following Occupational Groups.